dataprofessor/bear-dataset/README.md

 ## Dataset Structure
 The dataset is composed of two main parts:

-1. Tabular Data: The first portion of the data contains physical measurements for each bear.
+1. Tabular Data (`bear_raw_data.csv`): The first portion of the data contains physical measurements for each bear.
 The columns are as follows:
 - ID: A unique identifier for each bear instance.
 - Species: The species of the bear.
 - Body_Mass_kg